-The current TAA program only provides help after a plant has been closed or workers have been laid off.
-Programs should be anticipatory and offer support when disruption is forecast but not yet hitting home.
+The current TAA program only provides assistance after the fact, when employees have already been laid off.
+Programs should be designed to preempt disruption when it's predicted, such as with automation or AI, and provide support beforehand.
 The federal government could use regional income inequality and regional economic diversification to measure the economic resilience (the ability to avoid, withstand, and recover from an economic shock) of a community and target support to those regions that are the least resilient.
-Proactive efforts will maximize the opportunities for successful adjustment, whether by permitting worker retraining and job search prior to a crisis or by supporting companies in efforts to seek new customers or build new products.
+By making the program more proactive, it will maximize the opportunities for successful adjustment, and allow workers to seek training or employment opportunities before a disruption occurs.
 A new TAA program could encourage proactive retraining by providing tax benefits to companies that make human capital investments as AT&T has done for its workforce.